Amir Peretz: Minister of the Economy

 Peretz was re-elected as Labor party leader in the 2019 Israeli Labor Party leadership election.
 In the lead up to the September general elections, Peretz promised to not join a Netanyahu-led government, and in a stunt shaved off his iconic mustache, stating “I decided to remove my mustache so that all of Israel will understand exactly what I'm saying and will be able to read my lips — I won't sit with Bibi.”

 On 22 April 2020, following the 2020 Israeli legislative election, Labor announced that it will join the Netanyahu-Gantz coalition, with Peretz serving as Minister of the Economy.
 As economic minister, Peretz will coordinate with Blue and White on parliamentary matters and policy issues.
 Despite agreeing to join the new government, Peretz also stated that he and other Labor MKs will still vote against a proposed West Bank annexation plan.
 On 26 April 2020, 64.2% of the Labor Party's 3,840 central committee members approved of Peretz's decision to join the new government.
 He was sworn in to this position of 17 May 2020.

+2021 presidential bid

+In December 2020, Peretz declared himself a candidate in the 2021 Knesset vote for Israeli president.
+He left the Knesset on 29 January 2021 and was replaced by Ilan Gilon, a member of Meretz.
+However, Peretz dropped out of the presidential race on 5 May.